Blue Shadow Chinese Dogwood

 A vigorous, broad spreading dogwood with large blue-green leaves that hold up well in sun or shade; pure white bracts last for several weeks, covered in raspberry-like fruit in fall; tolerant of most soils except very wet or dry

 Blue Shadow Chinese Dogwood features showy clusters of white flowers with white bracts held atop the branches in late spring.
-It has attractive bluish-green foliage throughout the season.
+It has attractive bluish-green deciduous foliage.
 The pointy leaves are highly ornamental and turn an outstanding yellow in the fall.
 It features an abundance of magnificent crimson berries from early to mid fall.
 The peeling gray bark adds an interesting dimension to the landscape.

 Blue Shadow Chinese Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.